Electron backscatter diffraction: Setup geometry and pattern formation

 The systematically arranged Kikuchi bands, which have a range of intensity along their width, intersect around the centre of the regions of interest (ROI), describing the probed volume crystallography.
-These bands and their intersections form what are known as Kikuchi patterns or electron backscatter patterns (EBSPs).
-To improve contrast, the patterns’ background is corrected by removing anisotropic/inelastic scattering using static background correction or dynamic background correction.
+These bands and their intersections form what is known as Kikuchi patterns or electron backscatter patterns (EBSPs).
+To improve contrast, the patterns' background is corrected by removing anisotropic/inelastic scattering using static background correction or dynamic background correction.